Confined run and tumble particles with non-Markovian tumbling statistics: Computational Results

 \section{Computational Results}

-In this section we present numerical results for several distribution functions, $g(t)$, of the running times.
-In all cases, we consider a particle in a potential field given by $U(x)=(2/\pi)\{1-\cos[(\pi/2)x]\}$, which means that
+In this section we demonstrate how the noise statistics of running times influences the SSD and the effective switching rates.
+For this purpose, we consider a particle in a potential field given by $U(x)=(2/\pi)\{1-\cos[(\pi/2)x]\}$, which means that

 We set the noise amplitude to $\sigma_0=1$ and the friction coefficient to $\mu=1.75$.
 For these parameters, the particle is bound in the interval $|x|<X_0=1$, which is discretized into bins of size $\delta x=10^{-3}$.
 The travel times in the present case can be calculated analytically: